-In addition to Academic Mentors, the College also has several tutors from within and beyond the College.
-These provide students with specialised help in response to specific study needs.
-First year students who might need tutoring are encouraged to speak with their Academic Mentor in the first instance but are also welcome to contact the Dean of Academic studies directly.
-All other students should make an appointment with the Dean of Academic Studies to discuss their tutoring needs.
+In addition to Academic Mentors, the College also sometimes employs tutors to provide students with specialised help in response to specific study needs.
+Students should discuss their tutoring needs with an Academic Mentor or the Dean of Academic Studies.

 Micro-Courses